 What is Digital Marketing for Lawyers?

 Digital marketing for lawyers is the process of generating and capturing demand for your services within your market.
-Effective digital marketing includes a strategy that uniquely positions you in such a way that you have an unfair advantage and win, the set activities that need to occur to win, and their execution.
+Effective digital marketing strategies uniquely position you to have an unfair advantage and win, the set activities that need to occur to win, and their execution.

 Research shows that up to 76% of consumers look at a company's online profiles and websites before making a decision.
-It's a highly competitive playing field though.
-Knowing where and how to compete is the key to winning.
+However, it's a highly competitive playing field, and knowing where and how to compete is the key to winning.

 You can figure that out through trial and error or by hiring people who have experience and already know what to do.